SumoLogic/sumologic-documentation/docs/search/Search-FAQs/Searching-by-keyword-returns-no-results-even-though-the-keyword-exists-in-messages.md

 \<div class="article-body markdown\>

 Sometimes a keyword search returns no results, even though the keyword used exists in messages.
-To understand why this happens, it's helpful to understand how Sumo Logic indexes the contents of uploaded log messages.
+To understand why this happens, it is helpful to understand how Sumo Logic indexes the contents of uploaded log messages.

 When a log message is received by Sumo Logic, the service indexes the